-The Tech Report website did an interesting experiment to test the lifetimes of a number of SSDs under conditions of stress.
-This is the last article in the series, but has a link to the first if you want to follow the whole thing: The SSD Endurance Experiment: They’re all dead.
+The Tech Report website did an interesting experiment a few years ago to test the lifetimes of several brands of SSD under stress.
+This is the last article in the series, with the conclusions: The SSD Endurance Experiment: They’re all dead (it has a link to the first article if you want to follow the whole thing).